nhsbsa/nhsbsa-digital-playbook/src/data/data-visualisation/tooltips/tooltips.md

 Definition: A tooltip is a brief, informative message that appears when a user interacts with an element in a graphical user interface (GUI).
 Tooltips are usually initiated in one of two ways: through a mouse-hover gesture or through a keyboard-hover gesture.

 Please note, data visualisations may have bespoke tooltips in which the developer has customised or amended the default tooltip, this customised tooltip could show as a different structure of detail, or as a visualisation itself.
+A tooltip must not be the sole method of obtaining infomation, an alternative should always be available.

 ## Use of Tooltips